Chicago Archdiocese to pay $3.15M settlement in abuse cases

 CHICAGO (AP) — The Archdiocese of Chicago has reached settlements totaling $3.15 million with three men who say they were abused years ago by a defrocked priest convicted of child abuse.

-The Chicago Sun-Times (http://bit.ly/2ob1zLH ) reports the separate lawsuits alleged the archdiocese and then-Cardinal Francis George had credible information as early as 1994 confirming Daniel McCormack was unfit to work with children.
+The separate lawsuits alleged the archdiocese and then-Cardinal Francis George had credible information as early as 1994 confirming Daniel McCormack was unfit to work with children but allowed him to continue as a teacher, basketball coach and priest, the Chicago Sun-Times (http://bit.ly/2ob1zLH ) reported.

-The lawsuits allege the abuse occurred between 2000 and 2005, including during an after-school program.
+The lawsuits, filed in 2015, allege the abuse occurred between 2000 and 2005, including during an after-school program.

+One man alleged he was he was abused by McCormack on two occasions between 2000 and 2001, when he was 13 or 14, and another alleged he was abused on more than one occasion between 2003 and 2005, according to attorney Lyndsay Markley.

 Most Read Stories